 How To Brush Your Senior Cat

-As we said above it's very important to keep your senior cats' fur well-groomed in order to keep their fur from matting.
+As we said above it's very important to keep your senior cats' fur well-groomed to keep their fur from matting.
 Below are tips on how you can brush your senior cat's fur:

 - Brush your cat in a place where they will be comfortable such as on a soft mat.

-- Start by petting your cat from head to tail, looking for any problem areas that are sensitive for them.
+- Start by petting your cat from head to tail, looking for any problem areas that are sensitive to them.